HarrierPanels/sql/mysql/README.md

 ```
 If it is successful the next job would shut down the Jenkins controller EC2 instance and when its state would come stopped the Shell script would trigger Terraform to destroy the created infrastructure.

-This job should be started on a Jenkins local agent with a pre-set IP and SSH key that would be also provisioned by Ansible in the following tasks:
+This job should be started on a Jenkins local agent with a pre-set IP and SSH key that are provisioned by Ansible in the following tasks:
 ```
       - name: Create authorized_keys if not exists ansible.builtin.file: